Darkle/MarkSearch/README.md

         - ![Screenshot Of MarkSearch Extension MarkSearch Results Box Shortcut Link]({{ '/assets/screenshots/screenshots-optimized/MSresultsBoxShortcutLink.png' | relative_url }})

-        - Both the MarkSearch search button and results box on the google results page should also work with google search pages that use rtl languages like arabic, hebrew etc.
+        - Both the MarkSearch search button and results box on the google results page should also work with google search pages that use rtl languages like Arabic, Hebrew etc.

-        - If you want to search by site, MarkSearch uses the same syntax that google uses, so if you search for `site:reddit.com foo bar` in to google, MarkSearch will also search for pages with "foo bar" in them from the site reddit.com. (note, make sure when you use this syntax that you don't put a space between `site:` and the domain)
+        - If you want to search by site, MarkSearch uses the same syntax that google uses, so if you search for `site:reddit.com foo bar` into google, MarkSearch will also search for pages with "foo bar" in them from the site reddit.com. (note, make sure when you use this syntax that you don't put a space between `site:` and the domain)

-        - MarkSearch will also respect any date filters you use with your google search, so if you set the google search fitlers (as seen in the screenshot below), MarkSearch will also apply the same date filter to the search.
+        - MarkSearch will also respect any date filters you use with your google search, so if you set the google search filters (as seen in the screenshot below), MarkSearch will also apply the same date filter to the search.

         - ![Screenshot Of Google Date Filters]({{ '/assets/screenshots/screenshots-optimized/googleDateFilters.png' | relative_url }})